Lessons from Kazakhstan’s Election

 On the other hand, for some Kazakhs, the lack of democratic institutions in the country doesn’t constitute a major source of concern.
 One woman interviewed by the Guardian stated that as she approved of Nazarbayev, his decision that Tokayev should follow his term must have been the best choice for the country.
 Anecdotes like this illustrate weak democratic norms at the civilian level and an uphill battle for proponents of change at the institutional level.

 Although Tokayev has called himself a “reformer”, there is little evidence to suggest that the first few months of his presidency will hold any substantial difference from the past few months he has served as interim president.
 Looking ahead long-term, however, recent political transitions among Kazakhstan’s neighbours offer insight as to a potential future for Kazakhstan.
-Neighboring Kyrgyzstan underwent revolutions in 2005 and 2010 that have transitioned the government away from authoritarian presidential rule and towards parliamentary democracy, earning the country a “partly free” ranking from Freedom House.
-Finally, another point of reference could be the 2016 death of Uzbekistan’s strongman president Islam Karimov, who had also ruled for decades after Soviet collapse and had amassed his own cult of personality.
-The transition of executive power to Karimov’s son was followed with cautious optimism for its potential to lead to reform, and a slight relaxation of authoritarian power in Uzbekistan followed.
-The grassroots activism provoked by this undemocratic transfer of power in Kazakhstan is cause for the same cautious optimism.
+Neighboring Kyrgyzstan underwent revolutions in 2005 and 2010 that have transitioned the government away from authoritarian presidential rule and towards parliamentary democracy, earning the country a “partly free” rating from Freedom House.
+In contrast, another point of reference could be the 2003 death of Azerbaijan’s strongman president Heydar Aliyev, who had also ruled for decades after Soviet collapse and had amassed his own cult of personality.
+The transition of executive power to Aliyev’s son was followed with cautious optimism for its potential to lead to reform, but repression of civil society and strengthening of the presidency followed.
+The grassroots activism provoked by the undemocratic transfer of power in Kazakhstan demands the same cautious optimism.

 Edited by Koji Shiromoto